yampilop/RHOSPVirtLab/README.md

 rh_token: '<TOKEN>'
 ```

+`rh_orgid` and `rh_activationkey` are optional to be used in the case an Activation Key is created for subscription-manager.
 `rh_serviceaccount` and `rh_token` are optional to be used in the case a Registry Service Account is created to use with the container registry (in order not to use the credentials in plain text files).

 ## Clean the installation